marklchaves/cme-dev-style-guide/_docs/basics/02-voice-and-tone.html.md

 * [**Active voice**](/basics/04-grammar-and-mechanics.html/#active-voice) Use active voice.
 Avoid passive voice.
 * [**Avoid slang and jargon**](/basics/04-grammar-and-mechanics.html/#slang-and-jargon) Write in plain English.
 * [**Write positively**](/basics/04-grammar-and-mechanics.html/#write-positively) Use positive language rather than negative language.

-## A note about Freddie

-Freddie has been around in various forms since the company's beginning, and he captures the spirit of our brand’s personality.
-He smiles, winks, and sometimes high-fives, but he does not talk.
-Don't write in his voice.
-For more on how to use Freddie, see our [brand assets](https://mailchimp.com/about/brand-assets/).